Katikistan/Notes/OS and Data representation.md

 **How to write to memory**
 what happens on a write depends on the method used:
 - Write-through: The more simple solution is to update the cache, and main memory each time we write.
 Data is written into the cache and the corresponding main memory location at the same time.
-The cached data allows for fast re-trieval on demand, while the same data in main memory ensures that nothing will get lost if a crash, power failure, or other system disruption occurs.
+The cached data allows for fast retrieval on demand, while the same data in main memory ensures that nothing will get lost if a crash, power failure, or other system disruption occurs.

 - Write-back: Another solution is that we only write to the cache so that the block is written to the main memory at a later time (when it is replaced by another block).
 Data is written into the cache every time a change occurs,but is written into the corresponding location in main memory only at specified intervals or under certain conditions.